AdityaKalsi/Credit-Card-Recommendation-System/README.md

 - Card Image URLs
 - Official Application Links

-Once scraped, the data was cleaned, deduplicated, and saved to `data/credit_cards.csv`.
+Once scraped, the data was cleaned, deduplicated, and saved to `final_credit_card.csv`.

 ---